bwalker8038/idb-todo/README.md

-Here’s the updated README with your name, GitHub username, and the correct API endpoint details:

----

 # Todo App

 A lightweight, offline-first Todo application built with modern web technologies.
 This app leverages **IndexedDB** for local storage, ensures seamless data synchronization with a backend API, and provides an intuitive user experience with React.